typelevel/jawn/README.md

 // use this if you just want jawn's parser, and will implement your own facade libraryDependencies += "org.spire-math" %% "jawn-parser" % "0.7.4"

-// use this if you want to use jawn's parser and ast libraryDependencies += "org.spire-math" %% "jawn-ast" % "0.7.4"
+// use this if you want jawn's parser and also jawn's ast libraryDependencies += "org.spire-math" %% "jawn-ast" % "0.7.4"
 ```